 A lot of folks do a great job at curbing consumption and saving money but then never dare to invest the cash for fear of catching the market peak right before the next bear market.
 I know people who said the S&P 500 was overvalued at 2000 points.
 Years later and missing out on 50+% returns they are still waiting for a correction!

 Thanks for this Karsten.
 I hope to have you back on the site in the future.

-Lots to learn and glean from this post folks.
+Lots to learn from this post folks.
 If you want to find Karsten, visit any of the links above and subscribe to his site and give him a follow on the Twitter machine like I do @ErnRetireNow.

 What questions might you have for Karsten or myself based on this interview?
 Happy to hear them.